emilyroest/emilyroest/README.md

 ## Hi there 👋

+My name is Emily and I'm a final year computer science student at McGill University in Montreal, QC.

 <!--
 **emilyroest/emilyroest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.